vincentywx/traffic-light/README.md

    4. open your download file.

-   5. open the index.html by your browser
+   5. open the index.html by your browser.

+   6. could open google chrome inspect, console tag to see traffic light status.

-   in order to save your time, I change the default as 4 seconds intersection for red to green or green to red, green to green to yellow interaction is 1 seconds.
+   in order to save your time, I change the default intersection time as 4 seconds for red to green or green to red, green to yellow interaction is 1 second.
 If you really want to change the intersection just like the requirement, open the "traffic-light.js", find the variable "change_order", and change the seconds to what you want.

 ### 4 how do I do it.